 Term of office

-Elected members come into office seven days after polling day.
-Each member holds office for five years, that is until seven days after the polling day at the next local elections – which are by law held in the month of May or June on a day fixed by the Minister for Housing, Planning, Community and Local Government.
-Each elected member is expected to regularly attend meetings of the full council and the local authority committees of which they are members, although it may occasionally be the case that members may not be able to fulfil their obligations, for example, due to ill-health.
+Elected councillors come into office seven days after polling day.
+Each councillor holds office for five years, councillors elected in May 2019 will hold office until 7 days after the polling day in 2024.
+Local elections by law are held in the month of May or June on a day fixed by the Minister for Housing, Planning, Community and Local Government.

 If a councillor dies, resigns or becomes disqualified from being a member of the council, the vacancy is filled by co-option.
 The political party who originally nominated the member who caused the vacancy nominates a new member and the council then passes a resolution to appoint the new member.